-Notwithstanding the legal proceedings noted above, the directors have concluded that there is a reasonable expectation that the group and the company have adequate resources to continue in operational existence for the foreseeable future.
-As a result the financial statements are prepared on the going concern basis.
+The directors have concluded that there is a reasonable expectation that the group and the company have adequate resources to continue in operational existence for the foreseeable future.
+As a result, the financial statements are prepared on the going concern basis.